NORTHERN TANZANIA BIRDING TOUR: DETAILED ITINERARY

 As we leave the shortgrass plains behind the landscape changes and we can gaze out over a sea of tall grassland, peppered with acacias along the watercourses and punctuated by hills and kopjes of huge rounded granitic boulders, that stretches away to the far horizon.
 At this season the cloudscapes are often dramatic, making for some incredibly beautiful sunsets.

-Northern Tanzania: Days 9-10 At dawn a low mist often hangs over the Serengeti grasslands, the trees and kopjes projecting above a white blanket, providing us with yet another incredible wilderness scene.
 In this region of Serengeti, there are great expanses of tall, moist grasslands haunted by Harlequin Quail and attractive White-bellied, Black-bellied and sometimes Hartlaub’s Bustards and quartered by migrant harriers – Montagu’s, Pallid and Western Marsh, as well as migrating Lesser Kestrels.
 Here we should also find the beautiful little Double-banded (or Two-banded) Courser, Black Coucal, Plain-backed and Red-throated Pipits, strikingly-patterned Yellow-throated and Rosy-throated (or Rosy-breasted) Longclaws, Fan-tailed and White-winged Widowbirds, the minuscule, whirring Quailfinch and a confusing array of cisticolas including Croaking and Zitting.
 If we are in luck we will find the secretive Fan-tailed Grassbird.
+Somewhat different grasslands hold the range-restricted and localized White-tailed and Melodious Larks, although both tend to be hard to see in the grass.

 At Seronera, the location of the park headquarters and one of the original lodges, one of the kopjes has an educational boardwalk snaking amongst the boulders and trees, complete with interesting and unusual metal sculptures of Serengeti creatures.
 It is a great place for a walk, with many tame birds and Yellow-spotted Hyraxes and Black-necked Rock Hyraxes.
 Here we should find Buff-bellied and Eastern Olivaceous Warblers, Red-throated Tit, Marico Sunbird, Green-winged Pytilia and Black-faced Waxbill, amongst others.